Xiaojin1215/RecommendationSystemOpt/README.md

 <div align=center><img width="720" height="400" src="https://github.com/Xiaojin1215/RecommendationSystemOpt/blob/master/Slides/img/performance.png"/></div>

 ## Conclusion
 A large-scale recommendation system is implemented in this project.
+Data skew problem was solved by using broadcast and map-side join, which also avoid the shuffle.
+After simulated more data, the business recommendation system can still handle it, model training part cost 1.6 hours.

 ## Author
 This project was made by Xiaojin(Ruby)Liu.
 If you have any questions, please feel free ton contact me through email: <xiaojinliumail@gmail.com>